puneetbhatia77/argocd-K8s-deployment/GCP-Google Cloud/Observability/Prometheus-Grafana/GKE-MonitoringWithPrometheusGrafana.md

 5. **`gcloud container clusters get-credentials my-cluster --zone us-central1-a --project gke-project`**: Retrieves cluster credentials for `my-cluster` in the `us-central1-a` zone and sets the appropriate project.

-### **Note: _Here we are using GKE by running the above commands, you can use the Prometheus-Grafana Observability stack for EKS (AWS) and AKS (Azure) by running the below-mentioned commands.
-Just make sure your EKS or AKS cluster is ready._**
+### **Note: _Here we are using GKE by running the above commands, you can use the Prometheus-Grafana Observability stack for EKS (AWS), AKS (Azure) and Kind (or any other local or managed K8s cluster) by running the below-mentioned commands.
+Just make sure your EKS, AKS or Kind cluster is ready._**

 ## Installation of Monitoring Tools